augustocristian/retorch-llm-rp/README.md

 - **Test Scenarios given as output**  are named using the number of research question as well as the OpenAI model and prompting technique (e.g., RQ1-TestScenarios-GPT4oCOT).
-- **System Test Cases as output**  are named using the number of research question, followed by a traceability letter ( e.g. A,B,C or D) and the test case requested (e.g., RQ2-B-AccessCourseViewClasses).
+- **System Test Cases given as output**  are named using the number of research question, followed by a traceability letter ( e.g. A,B,C or D) and the test case requested (e.g., RQ2-B-AccessCourseViewClasses).
+- **Prompt Inputs** are named with the word `input*` followed by the type of input (e.g. inputSystemTestCases.txt, inputTestScenarioExample.txt etc.)

 The replication package is structured as follows:

-1. `/docs`: contains the experimental outputs as well as the experimental baselines, namely according to .
+1. `/docs`: contains the experimental outputs as well as the experimental baselines, namely as aforementioned .

 2. `retorch-llm-rp/src/main`: contains all the necessary Java scripting code for execute the different prompts to the OpenAI API.